SIN FOR VICTORY

 Words Jodie Finch Photography Greg Bailey Styling Sarah Booth

 Victoria Sin, is an exciting face to see on the drag scene.
-Raised in Toronto, Sin left at eighteen to study art in London where she now resides.
-Sin, in her own words, ‘uses drag as a tool to challenge gender binaries, expectations and attitudes on femme identities’.
+Raised in Toronto, Sin left at eighteen to study art in London where they now reside.
+Sin, in their own words, ‘uses drag as a tool to challenge gender binaries, expectations and attitudes on femme identities’.
 With an overblown Jessica-Rabbit-meets-Marilyn-Monroe aesthetic, an incredible eloquence and knowledge, Sin is taking the drag scene head on to show that it’s a million other things than just a man in a dress.
-We had a chat with her to talk about why it’s so crucial to speak up as a female-bodied queen in 2017, now more than ever.
+We had a chat with them to talk about why it’s so crucial to speak up as a female-bodied queen in 2017, now more than ever.

 What do you feel the difference is between female illusion, gender performance and drag?